 The University of Michigan School of Music, Theatre & Dance educates the artists, scholars, educators and entrepreneurs of the future.
 Students are prepared with expert skills, instilled with passionate enthusiasm, and emboldened to challenge and inspire the world through the power of the performing arts.

 Recognizing extraordinary excellence in performing arts entrepreneurship, leadership, and social impact, the EXCELprize will insure sustainability of festival in future years.

 SMTD has partnered with the Gershwin family to bring the music of George and Ira Gershwin to students, scholars, performers and audiences across campus and worldwide.

-Professor of Jazz and Contemporary Improvisation
+Professor of Jazz & Contemporary Improvisation

 Office: 231 Stearns

-Ed Sarath divides his time between performing, composing, recording, designing innovative courses and curricula, writing about creativity and its underlying dimensions in consciousness, and spearheading leadership initiatives that aim to bring this expanded vision to musical study and education at large.
+Ed Sarath divides his time between teaching, scholarship, performing, composing, recording, speaking, and spearheading leadership initiatives that aim to bring an expanded vision of creativity and consciousness development to musical study and education at large.

 U-M Photo Services